Catalina Island Conservancy

 The Catalina Island Conservancy is a nonprofit organization established to protect and restore Santa Catalina Island, California, United States.
 The Conservancy was established in 1972 through the efforts of the Wrigley and Offield families.
 The Conservancy was created when both families deeded 42135 acre of the island over to the organization—88% of the Island.

 Founded in 1972, the Conservancy is one of the oldest private land trusts in Southern California.
 The stated goal of the Conservancy is to "be a responsible steward of our lands through a balance of conservation, education and recreation."

-In April 2019, the Conservancy opened a new base of operations, the Trailhead, at 708 Crescent Ave. in the city of Avalon on Catalina Island.
+In April 2019, the Conservancy opened a new base of operations, the Trailhead, at 708 Crescent Ave in the city of Avalon on Catalina Island.
 It is the first LEED Gold certified building in Avalon.
-In addition to providing information about recreation opportunities on the Island, hiking and biking permits, and serving as the launch point for Conservancy Eco Tours and Wildlands Express shuttles, the Trailhead has educational exhibits and unique retail items.
-The second floor of the Trailhead features a plein air exhibit and an award-winning restaurant, Toyon Grill by Bluewater.
+In addition to providing information about recreation opportunities on the Island, hiking and biking permits, and serving as the launch point for Conservancy Eco Tours and Wildlands Express shuttles, the Trailhead has educational exhibits and a shop.
+The second floor of the Trailhead features a plein air exhibit and a restaurant.
 The third floor includes a native plant garden featuring several Catalina native or endemic species.

 Conservation

 Established to protect and restore Catalina, the Conservancy seeks a balance between conservation and public interest.
-Catalina's native plant community is central to the ecosystem of the Island, providing habitats that offer shelter and food to the Island's endemic and native animals like the Catalina Island fox, Catalina quail, and bald eagles among many other species.
+Catalina's native plant community is central to the ecosystem of the island, providing habitats that offer shelter and food to the island's endemic and native animals like the Catalina Island fox, Catalina quail, and bald eagles among many other species.
 But years of importing non-native plants to feed grazing animals and landscape homes, has introduced to Catalina more than 76 highly invasive plant species.